Prismatic Celebrates its 19th year and names John Cox as Partner

 The vital thread running through the fabric of every vibrant place is a strong brand that could not possibly be for anyplace else because it is rooted in authenticity.
 It’s born from its intrinsic vibe.
 And its proven through the shared experiences that people will have with that place.

-For 20 years, Prismatic has helped brands tap into their souls and define their brands.
+For 20 years, Prismatic has helped places tap into their souls and define their brands.

 What is branding?
 According to the American Marketing Association: